NikDev345/About-Page/README.md

 An experimental React + Vite project that creates an immersive visual experience where background images dynamically reveal based on cursor movement.
 The page reacts to the user’s presence — as the cursor moves, hidden layers emerge, creating a cinematic, psychological, and modern portfolio-style effect.

+" i will surely look it up forward as i want to add many projects of mine in future soo stay tuned with me !!!!!"
 🚀 Live Concept

 “The UI does not wait for the user — it responds to them.”